opencog/atomspace/opencog/network/README.md

 Stalks, Germs, Lexical Items
 ----------------------------
+A base presumption here is that a given vertex participates not in just one network graph, but in millions of them.
+A single network can then be viewed as a single global section of sheaf; it is the abstract collection of all of the networks that comprises the sheaf.

 By making a large number of statistical observations of graphs, and then collecting statistics on sections, one can hope to discern how that vertex typically connects into a typical graph.
 In sheaf theory, this